Disability Politics 101 (Online)

 Gabrielle Peters has called ableism the rebar of our economic, political, social and cultural system.
 The histories of ableism and racism are interwoven and as the late Mel Beggs said, “There is ableism somewhere at the heart of your oppression, no matter what your oppression might be.”

-This workshop will feature a range of disabled presenters and facilitators with varied lived experiences and intersecting identities.
+This session will feature a range of disabled presenters and facilitators with varied lived experiences and intersecting identities.
 This process involves unlearning as well as learning.

 Poverty, institutionalization, eugenics, and other acts of violence will be discussed but participants will be given the opportunity to opt out by muting and turning captions off during these segments.